 Our Wider Curriculum

 Throughout their life at UHS, students are offered a wide range of extra-curricular, enrichment and personal development opportunities.
-These are delivered through subjects, our rich citizenship programme, assemblies, tutor time and the day-to-day life of school.
-They include a wide range of extra-curricular clubs and activities, trips and visits, special events and opportunities offered through our rich spiritual, moral social and cultural curriculum.
+These are delivered through subjects, our citizenship programme, assemblies, tutor time and the day-to-day life of school.
+They include a wide range of extra-curricular clubs and activities, trips and visits, special events and opportunities offered through our extensive spiritual, moral social and cultural curriculum.
 As a London school, we embrace the opportunities presented by this vibrant and cultural city.
-We particularly promote wider participation in sport, artistic and performance opportunities, and cultural events and reflection.
-This offer is carefully planned to ensure introduction at the appropriate time as students move through the main school and into our Sixth Form.
+We particularly promote wider participation in sport, artistic and performance opportunities, cultural events and reflection and opportunities for meaningful employer engagement.
+This offer is carefully planned to ensure introduction at the appropriate time as students move through the main school and into our sixth form.

 The whole curriculum contributes to our students’ wider skills, knowledge and personal qualities.
 These include for example, working effectively in teams; study skills; developing students’ literacy skills and their love of reading; critical thinking and practical skills.
 Our students become socially aware, support and respect each other’s differences and harmoniously embrace our PROUD values.
 Equally, students develop a strong awareness of how they can stay safe online, safe within school and in the wider community.
 Our students enjoy the challenge of assuming leadership opportunities such as representing the student body through school council membership or captaincy of the school, houses and sports teams.
 We are proud of our students’ achievements both in school and in the wider community.